biodiversitydata-se/gbif-taxonomy-for-la/README.md

 To run this you'll need to install first:

 - [dopopts](https://github.com/docopt/docopts)
 - legacy nameindexer playbook executed in the server you'll use.
-So  /data/lucene should exists
+For instance `/data/lucene` should exists
 - node/npm
 - tar
 - zip